Arras Flying Services Memorial.

 Search for Names on the Arras Flying Services Memorial

 Search the “Debt of Honour” Register held by the Commonwealth War Graves Commission for names inscribed on the Arras Memorial.
-Go to this link and look in the Cemetery Records button at:
+Go to the CWGC website and click on the See Casualty Records button at:

 Arras Memorial Location

-The memorial is located in the Faubourg d'Amiens British military cemetery.
+The Flying Services memorial is located in the Faubourg d'Amiens British military cemetery.
 It is in the west side of the city on the western stretch of the inner ring road Boulevard du General de Gaulle.
-It is also located close to the Citadel fort which is a military barracks.
+It is also located close to the Citadel fort.

 Access